UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 # Welcome!

 ## About this repository

+### Material included
+* A report in the form of a notebook where our project is fully described.
+The entire code is also available here.
+* All figures produced by running the code in the notebook.
+* Presentation slides that briefly describe our project.

 ### Purpose
 * to have an online, collaborative space to work on our ML project
 * to document and encourage reproducible science